wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/WebFramework/Java/Spring/SpringBoot-List.md

 - [2018-Unit and Integration Tests in Spring Boot](https://dzone.com/articles/unit-and-integration-tests-in-spring-boot-2): Learn how to write unit and integration tests in a Spring Boot environment and the tools to facilitate this in this tutorial.

 ## Production | 发布到生产环境

-# Spring Security

-- [2018-Security with Spring #Series#](https://www.baeldung.com/security-spring): The Security with Spring tutorials focus, as you'd expect, on Spring Security.
-Get started with the Registration series if you're interested in building a registration flow, and understanding some of the frameworks basics.
-Then, explore the topics you're most interested in, related to security.
-Finally, have a look at some of the more advanced topics, such as the OAuth support.

-## Spring Security 5

-- [Spring Security Series #Series#](https://www.baeldung.com/tag/spring-security-5/): With the latest Spring Security release, a lot has changed.
-One of those changes is how we can handle password encoding in our applications.

-## JWT

-- [2017-Spring Boot Security Jwt Authentication](https://www.devglan.com/spring-security/spring-boot-jwt-auth): In this post we will be securing our REST APIs with JWT(JSOn Web Token) authentication.
-We will be using spring boot maven based configuration to develop and secure our APIs with seperate API for signup and generate token.